jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 # Full-Stack AI Chatbot App

 ## Overview
-A cross-platform mobile chat app where users can securely log in, chat with an AI (Google Gemini), and have their chat history saved and loaded per user.
+A cross-platform mobile chat app where users can securely log in, chat with a custom AI (CSSEC Chatbot powered by Google Gemini), and have their chat history saved and loaded per user.
 Built with React Native, Supabase, and Node.js/Express.
+The backend allows you to set custom system instructions, so you can tailor the chatbot's personality, expertise, or behavior for your use case (e.g., CSSEC tutor, travel bot, etc).

 ---

 ## Features
 - **User Authentication:** Secure sign up and login using Supabase Auth ([setup followed this guide](https://supabase.com/docs/guides/auth/quickstarts/react-native)).
-- **AI Chatbot:** Chat with Google Gemini via a secure backend.
+- **Custom CSSEC Chatbot:** Chat with a Gemini-powered AI whose behavior can be customized via system instructions (e.g., "You are a CSSEC tutor.").
 - **Chat History:** All messages are saved and loaded per user from Supabase.
 - **Sign Out:** Users can log out and return to the login screen.